JDNafz/JDNafz/README.md

 ### My name is JD!

 I'm a dancer, human, and aspiring software engineer.
 I've been working this past year on developing my skills.
-I'm currently focused on problem solving in python.
+I currently focus on problem solving in python.
 I like to work through problems on [Open.Kattis](https://open.kattis.com/) and study algorithms on [AlgoExpert](https://www.algoexpert.io/)

 ## Check out my Code                👇